aquavis12/ecs-website-monitor/README.md

-# ECS Website Monitor Project
+# CloudWatch Synthetics Canary Monitoring Project

-A complete AWS infrastructure project that deploys a static website about Cloud and AI using CloudFront, ALB, ECS, and **CloudWatch Synthetics** for advanced monitoring.
+A comprehensive demonstration of **AWS CloudWatch Synthetics Canary** capabilities for advanced website monitoring, using containerized web application deployment with ECS Fargate.
 Built with Terraform modules for infrastructure as code.

-> **CloudWatch Synthetics Canary: The Star of the Show**
+> **Understanding CloudWatch Synthetics Canaries**
-> This project showcases the power of CloudWatch Synthetics Canaries for proactive monitoring, providing real-time insights into website availability and performance from an end-user perspective.
+> This project is primarily focused on demonstrating how CloudWatch Synthetics Canaries work to provide proactive monitoring from an end-user perspective.
+The containerized website deployment using ECS serves as the application being monitored.

 ## Why CloudWatch Synthetics is the Star